 This, though, is tortilla reimagined as a thing of quivering ooze and wanton wobble, a molten temptation which goes heavy on the golden yolks, but all contained within the most delicate surface.
 It’s brilliantly executed, eggs and potato conjured into silkiness.

-A single croqueta at £3.50 is more than you might expect to pay at your local tapas joint.
-Those reservations disperse when I eat the thing.
+A single croqueta at £3.50 is a lot more than you might expect to pay at your local tapas joint.
+Those reservations largely disperse when I eat the thing.
 The shell is panko-crisp, so delicate it barely contains the crab-heavy filling, the elegantly piped mayo testament to some patient reduction and stocks layering flavour upon flavour over hours.

 There’s a nod to the DNA of this kitchen when Duroc pork ribs have been cooked for 15 hours sous-vide and then finished over charcoal to develop a light crust.
 The meat shrugs away from the bone.
 That long slow cooking means it’s gently perfumed with rosemary and garlic star and anise.